albertcht/lumen-testing/README.md

 ## Description

-A Testing Suite For Lumen like Laravel does.
+A testing suite for Lumen like Laravel does.

 ### Installation